housework-robot/main/S06_robot_side/S06E03_anatomy_wheel_legged_bot.md

 ## 5.1 Servo assembly

+Stack-force's wheel-legged robot has 4 servos, in charge of controlling the hip joints of its 4 legs.
+The 4 servos are linked to Stack-force self-made servo and imu board, shown in the left image below.

+The 4 servos are controlled by [a PCA9685 chip](https://www.instructables.com/Mastering-Servo-Control-With-PCA9685-and-Arduino/), which provides multiple PWM outputs.

+The servo and imu board is stacked on the top of a Stack-force self-made master controller board, in the way of a Arduino shield, shown in the right image below.

+Notice that the 4 servos are linked to the pins at position `3`, `4`, `5`, and `6`.

    <p align="center">
      <img alt="the outlook of the Stack-force servo_imu_board" src="./S06E03_src/images/SF_servo_imu_board.png" width="48%">
      &nbsp;
      <img alt="how the servos wired to the Stack-force servo_imu_board" src="./S06E03_src/images/SF_servo_board_wiring.png" width="48%">
    </p>

+The servo and imu board is like a shield on the top of the master board.
+The communication between these 2 boards is implemented with I2C at pin `1` for SDA and pin `2` for SCL, of the servo and imu board shown in the left image below.

    <p align="center">
      <img alt="the pins connect servo_imu_shield_board to the master board below" src="./S06E03_src/images/SF_servo_imu_board_pin.png" width="48%">